Social Studies and Mrs. Josie Helmuth-Rowe

 My e-mail is email@example.com

-American Civilization 10:- The students are currently studying the end of World War II.
-They will then begin learning about the Cold War Era.
-They will complete projects that will include the economy, lifestyle, and politics.
+Phone number 215-944-2972.I look forward to your input in your childs' learning.American Civilization 9: Students are currently studying the Civil War Era.
+They will be graded by completing projects, testing, attendance and class participation.American Civilization 10:- The students are currently studying the Truman Era.
+They will next begin learning about the Cold War Era.
+They will complete projects that will include the economy, lifestyle,government and politics.